-She tilted her head against his shoulder and smiled up at him, that warm smile that still had the power to entrance him after all these years.
+She tilted her head and smiled up at him, that warm smile that still had the power to entrance him after all these years.
 He knew that behind the apparent contentment of her life as his wife and the mother of his children she still sometimes felt the need for reassurance.

 Those early years, when he had thought he still loved Elizabeth – and maybe in a way he had – had left their scars.
-The day after he had first taken Demelza into his bed, and she had come into the old parlour with a bunch of bluebells she had gathered, to find Elizabeth there…
+The day after he had first taken her into his bed, and she had come into the old parlour with a bunch of bluebells she had gathered, to find Elizabeth there…

 But maybe it was those very shadows which had somehow fed their love for each other, kept it always precious to both of them.
 And the times of danger, when for good reasons or bad he had put his life at risk.
 Or the two times deeply seared into his memory when her life had been at risk – once from the putrid throat, when they had lost little Julia, and once from a madman who had already killed who knew how many women.